-The following table describes the fields in the $\ensuremath{\textbf{Miscellaneous Conditions}}$ view:
+The following table describes the fields in the Miscellaneous Conditions view:

 Field Description Default Dirty read If you use the direct path unload method, clear this option to lock the source tables for unload processing.
 When the tables are locked, Fast Clone can perform a consistent read.
 By default, this option is selected and Fast Clone does not lock the source tables during unload processing.
 Fast Clone bypasses this Oracle consistency mechanism.
 However, Fast Clone preserves block-level consistency because block I/O operations are atomic.
 Selected Consistent lock on table set If you use the direct path unload method and cleared the Dirty read option, select this option to lock all of the selected source tables in a table set before unloading the source data and to unlock these tables after unloading data from all of them.
 By default, this option is not selected and Fast Clone holds a lock on each source table only while unloading data from the table.
 Not selected Export by partitions when all selected If you unload data from partitioned source tables, indicates whether to write the data from each table partition to a separate output data file.
 On the Source Table Partitions tab, you can override this setting for individual source tables.
+Note: To generate an output data file for each table partition, select this option.
+Then, on the Source Table Partitions tab, select each partitioned source table and verify that the Export table by partition check box is selected.
 Not selected Create output as pipes instead files Select this option to write output to a pipe instead of to a file system.
 Use this parameter for integration with other systems or scripts.
 Fast Clone creates a pipe file for each table prior to unloading table data.
 Note: If you created a pipe file manually before unloading data, clear this option to have Fast Clone use the existing pipe file.
 Not selected Use SID instead of service name Select this option to use the Oracle SID instead of the SERVICE_NAME when you cannot connect to the source instance by using the instance name.
 Not selected Skip unreadable blocks If you use the direct path unload method, select this option to skip blocks that Fast Clone cannot read from Oracle data files and continue unload processing.
 By default, this option is not selected.
 When Fast Clone encounters a block it cannot read, it ends with an error and stops unload processing.
 Not selected Print column names If you unload data to an ASCII flat file, select this option to have Fast Clone write column names in the first row of the output files.
 By default, this option is not selected and Fast Clone does not write column names in the first row.
 Not selected